Mg30/pydwt/README.md

 The project section contains the project-related settings.
 The available options are:

 `name`: the name of the project
-`executor`: the executor to use for running the DAG.
-Available options are ThreadExecutor and AsyncExecutor.

 ### tasks
 This section contains the configuration for each task defined in the pydwt project.